latenightdan/Honor-Mercy-Beer-Pong/README.md

 A back-up repositroy for scripts used to build my personal covid project: Honor-Mercy-Beer-Pong.
 Does not include digital assets used to build the game, or any scripts downloaded from the Unity Store.

+Honor-Mercy-Beer-Pong is a fun spin on a classic party game.
+The 2 key differences are that you don't take turns, and that you can kill your opponent if you win!

 Below are links to a trailer for the game, and the itch.io link.
 Note: game may not work in safari.
 Play on google chrome!

 https://www.youtube.com/watch?v=Yk_RUZcOMvo